PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 PX4 main or release builds automatically export the set of uORB messages definitions in the build to an associated branch in [PX4/px4_msgs](https://github.com/PX4/px4_msgs).

-ROS 2 applications need to be built in a workspace that includes the _same_ message definitions that were used to create the XRCE-DDS client module in the PX4 Firmware.
+ROS 2 applications need to be built in a workspace that includes the _same_ message definitions that were used to create the uXRCE-DDS client module in the PX4 Firmware.
 These can be included into a workspace by cloning the interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs) into your ROS 2 workspace and switching to the appropriate branch.
 Note that all code generation associated with the messages is handled by ROS 2.

-## XRCE-DDS Agent Installation
+## Micro XRCE-DDS Agent Installation

-The XRCE-DDS Agent can be installed on the companion computer using a binary package, built and installed from source, or built and run from within a ROS 2 workspace.
+The Micro XRCE-DDS Agent can be installed on the companion computer using a binary package, built and installed from source, or built and run from within a ROS 2 workspace.
 All of these methods fetch _all_ the dependencies needed to communicate with the client (such as FastCDR)

 :::note
-The official (and more complete) installation guide is the Eprosima: [micro XRCE-DDS Installation Guide](https://micro-xrce-dds.docs.eprosima.com/en/latest/installation.html)
+The official (and more complete) installation guide is the Eprosima: [micro XRCE-DDS Installation Guide](https://micro-xrce-dds.docs.eprosima.com/en/latest/installation.html).
 This section summarises the options that have been tested with PX4 during creation of these docs.
 :::